-Under current law, if a municipality is affiliated with a relief association, any fire state aid the municipality receives must be sent to the relief association.
+Under current law if a municipality is affiliated with a relief association, any fire state aid the municipality receives must be sent to the relief association.
 This remains true regardless of whether the municipality also has full-time or career firefighters covered by the Public Employees Retirement Association (PERA) Police and Fire Plan.

 In the 2018 pension bill, the legislature established a working group to investigate whether municipalities with combination departments (fire departments with both career firefighters and volunteer firefighters) should be permitted to allocate their fire state aid between their volunteer firefighters and career firefighters.
+The work group produced a report recommending that municipalities be permitted to allocate fire state aid in certain circumstances as detailed below.
+The Commission considered the work group's report at a meeting on March 12, 2019.

-The work group produced a report recommending that the law be changed to allow municipalities with combination fire departments to allocate fire state aid to both their volunteer firefighters and their full-time firefighters, but only if the municipality and the fire relief association agree to the allocation.
+The work group recommended that the law be changed to allow municipalities with combination fire departments to allocate fire state aid to both their volunteer firefighters and their full-time firefighters, but only if the municipality and the fire relief association agree on the amount of fire state aid that would be allocated to the relief association.
 If no agreement is reached, the group recommended that fire state aid continue to be transferred to the relief association, as is required under current law.